kemitchell/writing.kemitchell.com/_drafts/Rely-on-OSI.md

 - Licensing
 ---

-Relying on the Open Source Initiative approval to get the kind of software license you expect is almost always trouble.
+Relying on Open Source Initiative approval to get the kind of software license you expect is almost always trouble.
 For nearly any practical need, the OSI-approved list will green-light licenses you don't want, and red-light many you do.

 ![Venn Diagram](/images/want-osi-do-not-want.svg)

 There valid and wise ways to rely on OSI.
-Especially in policy advocacy, where an old nonprofit can go and say where and what you can't.
-But relying on a lay advocacy organization to approve licenses for specific legal effect is different.
-It’s a type error.
+Especially in policy advocacy, where a nonprofit can go and say where and what you cannot.
+But relying on an advocacy organization to approve legal terms for specific legal effect is different.
+It’s category error.

+I have criticized the Open Source Definition and the way the Open Source Initiative claims to apply it before.
+Not here.
+Rather, I hope to draw attention to simple mismatches of need, purpose, and perception.

 I help clients draft contracts, policies, and other terms all the time.
 More often than not, those terms deal with open source software.
 What licenses will the developer apply to their work under contract?
 What licenses can they accept for the work of others to use on the job?
 What kinds of projects will a service host, or host for free?
 How will a nonprofit share work they will do under a grant?

-Every time I have answered such a question by referencing OSI approval, I came to regret it.
+Every time I've answered one of those questions by referencing OSI approval, I came to regret it.
 I've helped clients make others regret it, too.

-Unless your purpose is to track OSI political history or bolster OSI esteem, potentially at your own expense, don't define "open source" by OSI approval in rules, and don't incorporate OSI's list of approved licenses by reference for consistency or completeness.
-OSI applies analytical rigor to licenses.
+Unless your purpose is to track OSI political history or bolster OSI esteem, don't define "open source" by OSI approval in written rules, and don't incorporate OSI's list of approved licenses by reference for consistency or completeness.
+OSI applies some analytical rigor to licenses.
 But also institutional expedience, thought-leader fashion, prevailing activist strategy, and internal politics.
-Expedience, fashion, activism, and politics do not leave room to correct analytical mistakes, or even to acknowledge them as such.
+Expedience, fashion, activism, and politics do not leave room to correct mistakes, or sometimes even to acknowledge them as such.
+As a consequence, OSI's license list is littered with obvious outliers.

-I have criticized the Open Source Definition and the way the Open Source Initiative claims to apply it.
-I do not criticize here.
-Rather, I draw attention to simple mismatches of need, purpose, and perception.

 You can read nearly all licenses that OSI has approved on opensource.org.
 You can verify they’ve been approved for yourself.
 To choose and advise on open source licenses responsibly, for specific, practical needs, we must look past how those terms and choices are presented, and contend with what they say.

 ## Copyleft

 By far the most common misunderstanding is that all OSI-approved licenses make software available for building commercial projects, products, and services.
-If that is true at all, it is only technically true, not practically.
+If that is true at all, it is only technically true.

 Making it practically true has been a longtime goal of some activists working through OSI.
-But they have not succeeded in convincing industry to meet all the demands of licenses approved.
+But they have not succeeded in convincing industry to meet all the demands of approved licenses, or at least not willingly.
 If your company makes commercially available software, chances are your business model conflicts with significant OSI-approved licenses.
 In particular, if you reference OSI approval expecting permissive, business-friendly terms, you may get strong, activist copyleft terms instead.

 Software licensing wonks distinguish "permissive" and "copyleft" open source licenses.
 You should, too.

 Roughly speaking, permissive open source licenses give everyone the right to do nearly anything with software, for free.
 That includes building other software that's licensed under typical commercial software license terms, as opposed to open source terms.
 It includes building software that isn't licensed, or even shared, outside a company at all.